artemonster/relay-cpu/README.md

 Quick facts:
 * Harvard architecture with 4096 16bit instructions
 * 256 bytes of RAM (more with paging)
-* Whopping 10 Hz clock speed
+* Whopping 10 Hz clock speed, most instructions taking 2 cycles
-* Accumulator with Carry and Zero flags
+* 8 bit Accumulator register with Carry and Zero flags
 * 3 Adressing modes: immediate, absolute and relative
-* 297 DPDT relays mounted on a wooden frame
+* 297 DPDT socketed relays mounted on a wooden frame with individual LED
 * 7.5 kg weight

 [Youtube short with a test program running so you can hear it](https://youtube.com/shorts/OLjjTxIbFqM?si=LqGwUwT4EK45KLl0)

 Current status: Program counter and instruction fetch are done, parts of ALU are also done.
-Up next: sorting stability issues.
+Up next: sorting out reliability issues.

 ## Main Diagram
 ![diag](images/diag.png)